 Photograph Collection, Brandon Mental Health Centre Archives, S. J. McKee Archives, Brandon University.

-We thank Lori Ann Vogt for providing additional information used here.
+We thank Lori Ann Vogt, Terry Warsaw, and Eva Janssen for providing additional information used here.